nikolayg/nikgrozev-website/_posts/blog/2014-06-08-cloudsim-and-cloudsimex-part-1.md

 22:42:51          0.00    Hello World
 ```

-If all you want to see is the message and not the current time, you need to switch <u>LogCloudSimClock</u> and <u>LogRealTimeClock</u> to "false".
+If all you want to see is the message and not the current time, you need to switch `LogCloudSimClock` and `LogRealTimeClock` to "false".

 At any point during the simulation you can redirect CustomLog to another file or the standard output,
 by simply calling one of the following: